rloustaunau13/TS-markdown-team1/typescript.md

 Strict Mode in TypeScript enforces stricter rules during compilation to catch potential errors early and improve code quality.
 It combines multiple compiler options under the --strict flag.

-Why use Strict Mode
+-Why use Strict Mode
 To reduce runtime bugs.
 To write robust and maintainable code.
 To align with TypeScript's philosophy of strong typing.

-Benefits
+-Benefits

 Improved Type Safety: Prevents common type-related errors.